-Travel Expense Requests are submitted in writing, approved by the Director if an employee; approved by the Board President, if the request is for the Director.
+Travel Expense Requests are submitted in writing, approved by the Director if an employee; approved by the President if the Director.
 Treasurer prepares check for reimbursement and submits to Board at regular monthly meeting for approval of payment.

 CHECKING ACCOUNT DISBURSEMENTS